AnujGupta4999/MERN_Login_App_with_ResetEmail_VerifyOtp/README.md

 # Welcome to MERN Login System

-Hello everyone, In this project, we are going to create **MERN Stack App with Login System**.
+Hello everyone, In this project, we are going to create **MERN Stack App with Login System with resetEmail and verifyOTP  using the nodemailer.**.
 We will take a look at how to create login, registration, profile, reset password routes and learn how to send Mail from the Node.js backend application.